Ola-Daniel/qrcodebakery/README.md

 Support
 -------

-If you encouter any issues or need assistance, feel free to reach out to me on X @ https://twitter.com/horla_dan
+If you encounter any issues or need assistance, feel free to reach out to me on X @ https://twitter.com/horla_dan

 Disclaimer
 ----------